Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/difference between depression and sadness.md

 Some examples of psychotherapy include cognitive behavioral therapy (CBT) and interpersonal therapy.

-A medical team might admit a person with severe depression to a hospital if they are in immediate danger of harming themselves, either because of the risk of suicide or lack of ability to care for themselves.

 Outpatient facilities and psychotherapy clinics can help with long-term care.